jetbrains-academy/rustlings-course/Common Programming Concepts/If/Repetition with Loops/task.md

  }
 ```

-When we run this program, we’ll see `again!` printed over and over continuously until we stop the program manually.
-Press ⌘F2 to interrupt a program that is stuck in a continual loop.
+When we run this program, we’ll see `again!` printed over and over continuously
+until we stop the program manually.
 Most terminals support a keyboard shortcut,
 <span class="keystroke">ctrl-c</span>, to interrupt a program that is stuck in
 a continual loop: